The DOAJ Seal is given for best practice in open access publishing.

 Do articles have DOI links?

 Yes, all published articles are registered with Crossref and receive a permanent DOI address.
-Crossref Cited-By service provides also statistics on how often your publication with TSR journal has been cited.
+Crossref Cited-By service provides also statistics on how often your publication with the TSR journal has been cited.

-Is TSR journal indexed?
+Is the TSR journal indexed?

 'Searchability' of papers is closely connected to the indexing.
 Put it simple, it will be much easier for other reserachers to find your paper after the journal is indexed.
 However, we aim at making agreements with individual databases specifically related to transportation about inclusion of the journal in their search results.

 Google Scholar reminds a regular Internet search engine, therefore a new paper becomes visible within three weeks after the publication.